allanwhite/contentful-mc-uploader/content/in-echo/people/2-wayne-guerra/person.md

 ---
 Title: Wayne Guerra, MD, MBA
-role: Wayne Guerra, MD, MBA — Co-founder of iTriage and Lecturer at University of Denver
+role: Co-founder of iTriage and Lecturer at University of Denver

 fullname: Wayne Guerra